Suryasadasivam/Phonepe-Pulse-Data-Visualization/README.md

 - Plotly: A library for creating interactive and dynamic visualizations, including geo maps.
 - GitHub: For hosting the project's code repository.
 - Code Editor/IDE: An integrated development environment to write and manage the code.

+**Contributing:**

+Contributions are welcome!
+If you find any bugs or have suggestions for improvements, please open an issue or create a pull request.